RahulPulidindi/tunesmith/README.md

 # TuneSmith

 An AI assistant to help you find music and create/refine Spotify playlists based on natural language prompts.
 Built with LangChain, OpenAI, Spotify Web API, and Flask.
+Currently deployed publicly on https://tunesssmith.xyz/.
+Contact us if you'd like to be registered as a user.

 ## Features